vuejs/docs/src/guide/render-function.md

 })
 ```

 This template doesn't feel great.
-It's not only verbose, but we're duplicating `<slot></slot>` for every heading level.And when we add the anchor element, we have to again duplicate it in every `v-if/v-else-if` branch.
+It's not only verbose, but we're duplicating `<slot></slot>` for every heading level.
+And when we add the anchor element, we have to again duplicate it in every `v-if/v-else-if` branch.

 While templates work great for most components, it's clear that this isn't one of them.
 So let's try rewriting it with a `render()` function: